 - Expenses: Money paid out to keep the business running

-- Financial statements: Reports that shows the financial activities and performance of a business – two main ones are the balance sheet and profit and loss statement
+- Financial statements: Reports that shows the financial activities and performance of a business – two main ones are the balance sheet and income statement

 - Balance sheet: Lists the things your business owns and their value, plus the amounts your business owes

-- Profit and loss (P&L) statement: Totals the revenue and expenses for a set period of time and demonstrates how the business is trading
+- Income statement: Totals the revenue and expenses for a set period of time and demonstrates how the business is trading

 - Chart of accounts: A list of all the accounts you use to record financial transactions in your ledger.
 They’re also called general ledger codes.